 If a mother struggling with postpartum depression does turn to substance abuse as a means of self-medicated escape, the drug of choice will usually fall into one of two categories: stimulants and depressants.

 There have been cases where mothers with postpartum depression abuse certain addictive stimulants for the sole purpose of keeping up with their newly-updated responsibilities.
-Mothers that abuse stimulants probably do so as a misguided attempt to stay awake and energized enough for the around-the-clock care that their babies might need.
+Mothers that abuse stimulants probably do so as a misguided attempt to stay awake and energized.
+New babies, after all, require around-the-clock care.

 Alternatively, it’s not uncommon for new mothers with postpartum depression to turn to addictive substances like alcohol or muscle relaxers for a sense of relief.
 For those who struggle with restlessness and anxiety, substances like alcohol or opioid pain medications are likely candidates for misuse.